eduardogomezdelapena/Automatic_tides_NIWA/README.md

 # Automatic_tides_NIWA
-Scripts for automatic download of NIWA tide forecast.
+Scripts for automatic download of NIWA tide forecast, New Zealand.
 No support is provided.

 Each script (4) has its own description, please read it